thecodinganalyst/thecodinganalyst.github.io/_posts/2022-09-16-Observable-explained.md

 });
 ```

-Just like what the observable is emitting, the receiving end, also known as the [observer](https://rxjs.dev/guide/observer) has 3 properties - `next`, `error`, and `complete` to handle the data received from the observable.
+Just like what the observable is emitting, the receiving end, also known as the [observer](https://rxjs.dev/guide/observer), has 3 properties - `next`, `error`, and `complete`, which are functions to handle the data received from the observable.

 A sample of a working code is available on [Stackblitz](https://stackblitz.com/edit/angular-ivy-lsmx6f?file=src/app/app.component.ts).